endresshauser-infoserve/abap-utesthelp/README.md

 ## Contributing

-If you want to contribute to this repository, please use [my recommended ABAP Cleaner Profile](https://github.com/ConjuringCoffee/abap-cleaner-recommendation).
+If you want to contribute to this repository, please use [this ABAP Cleaner Profile](https://github.com/ConjuringCoffee/abap-cleaner-recommendation).
 Pull requests are welcome.

-## Sponsor

-Work on this repository was sponsored by [Endress+Hauser InfoServe GmbH+Co.
-KG](https://www.endress.com/).